billwheatley/provision-desktop/README.md

 ## Current State

 * fedora playbooks and roles are tested and target to Fedora 33 KDE Spin (Currently [Issue #22](https://github.com/billwheatley/provision-desktop/issues/22) exists with work arounds)
-* Pop is tested and target to Pop 20.10 LTS with KDE
+* Pop is tested and target to Pop 20.10 with KDE

 ### Local execution